-- Ensure that appropriate notifications/alerts have been made, and emergency procedures are being followed - Retrieve emergency bag and put on Floor Warden ID vest and hard hat - Observe any hazardous conditions and/or damage - Keep unnecessary personnel away from scene of emergency - If evacuation is indicated or ordered: - Alert all personnel on assigned floor - During evacuation, quickly check floor, restrooms and closed work areas to ensure that all personnel have evacuated - Close all doors when area is evacuated - Assign personnel to assist any disabled or injured-follow disabled evacuation - Provide Site Coordinator, Emergency Coordinator or Emergency Responders with status report of condition of assigned floor.
-Include the last known locations of any injuries, deaths, trapped or missing persons, fires, hazardous materials spills, utility failures, and other hazards - Provide information and directions to floor occupants, as directed by the Site Coordinator or UCSF PD.
+- During evacuation, quickly check floor, restrooms and closed work areas to ensure that all personnel have evacuated - Close all doors when area is evacuated - Assign personnel to assist any disabled or injured-follow disabled evacuation policy - Provide Emergency Coordinator or Emergency Responders with status report of condition of assigned floor.
+Include the last known locations of any injuries, deaths, trapped or missing persons, fires, hazardous materials spills, utility failures, and other hazards - Provide information and directions to floor occupants, as directed by UCSF PD.